Could your social media posts cost you your job? Read more

 I first became interested in law when I thought about the saying “knowledge is power”, as knowing the law is a type of superpower.

 I moved to the UK when I was 21 from an Eastern European country.
 I soon became frustrated as I didn’t know my rights or my responsibilities and I had to learn everything the hard way.
-In 2013, I decided to open a business, and whilst it was going in the right direction, I was very anxious, wondering “what if I’m doing something wrong?”.
+In 2013, I decided to open a business, and whilst it was going in the right direction, I was very anxious, wondering “what if I’m doing something wrong?”
 I tried searching for information online, I read a lot and asked questions, and I tried to find the right people to explain things to me.
-I soon realised that the ocean of information was too big, and I wasn’t able to find the answers I was after.
-I thought about hiring a lawyer for a consult but, apart from the fact that lawyers charge very high fees for one hour, I soon realised that one individual lawyer would not be able to answer all of my questions.
-That was the moment I decided to enrol at The University of Law and learn how to find the answers myself.
+I soon realised that the ocean of information was too big, and I couldn’t find the answers I was after.
+I thought about hiring a consultant lawyer but, apart from the fact that lawyers charge very high fees for one hour, I soon realised that one individual lawyer would not be able to answer all of my questions.
+That was the moment I decided to enrol at The University of Law and find the answers myself.

 What made you decide to go to New York and take the Bar Exam?